monmohan/rate-limiting/README.md

   //Create a ratelimiter which will allow 10000 requests per minute rateLimiter := PerMinute("Somekey", 10000)

-  //Choose a store for counters, There are two OOTB, Memcached and local.
+ /* Choose a store for counters, There are two OOTB, Memcached and local.
-  //local is an In-Memory map, to be used only for testing.
+  * local is an In-Memory map, to be used only for testing.
 For production use Memcached.
 Its proven to work at scale.
-  //Below is an example for using local memcached as backing counter store.
+  * Below is an example for using local memcached as backing counter store.
-  //In production, you would likely use a cluster or something like AWS Elasticache rateLimiter.Store = &memcached.CounterStore{Client: memcache.New("127.0.0.1:11211")}
+  * In production, you would likely use a cluster or something like AWS Elasticache */ rateLimiter.Store = &memcached.CounterStore{Client: memcache.New("127.0.0.1:11211")}

   //Now ratelimiter is ready to use allowed :=rateLimiter.Allow()

-  //Or Use AllowWithStats() which returns all stats based which allow/deny flag was set.
-Callers can examine stats like percentage window used etc. stats :=ratelimiter.AllowWithStats()
+ /* Or Use AllowWithStats() which returns all stats based on which allow/deny flag was set by the rate limiter

-  //Print stats, default format is JSON, example below fmt.Printf(stats)
+  * Callers can examine stats like percentage window used etc.
+  */
+  stats :=ratelimiter.AllowWithStats()

-  {"WindowTime":"H 7 M 43 S 40","CurrentBucketID":3,"CurrentCounter":17,"PreviousBucketID":2,"PreviousWindowUsedPercent":0.3611111,"PreviousWindowUseCount":21,"RollingCounter":38,"Allow":true}
+  //If you print stats struct, this is what you get (converted to JSON by default) {"WindowTime":"H 7 M 43 S 40","CurrentBucketID":3,"CurrentCounter":17,"PreviousBucketID":2,"PreviousWindowUsedPercent":0.3611111,"PreviousWindowUseCount":21,"RollingCounter":38,"Allow":true}

 ```